AeronRoemer/SQLite-Library-Manager/readme.md

 ## Concepts Demonstrated

-The main technologies and concepts demonstrated in this project are
+The main technologies and concepts demonstrated in this project are:
-* Pug
-* Express

 * SQLite
 * Sequelize
+* REST API
+* Express
+* Pug/HTML5
+* SASS/CSS3
+* Responsive Design
 * Javascript
 * Node.js
-* REST API
-* Responsive Design
-* SASS
-* CRUD

-## PUG

-Pages are templated in PUG - foremerly JADE.
-The site displays a main 'layout' view that contains the header (title and search functions) and footer.
-Content is broken up into a number of other views that can be found in the /views folder.

-## Express

-Express used for routing, details on individual routes found in routes/index.js.
-Express routes handle PUG templating, makes queries to database to obtain book information.

 ## SQLite & Sequelize
 - Why SQLite?
 SQLite is ideal since it is a light, serverless application.
 It works well for this application, which is intended to be downloaded and used by a single user who manages the library.
-The number of data types is limited in this application and works well with what is available in SQLite.
+The number of data types is limited in this application and works well with what is available in SQLite. <br />
-The SQLite database is located in library.db
+The SQLite database is located in library.db <br />
 The database setup is simple, with no relations between tables.
 One model is defined with Sequelize, the 'Book' model which can be viewed in the /models/ folder.
-Sequqlize is used in retrieving data and building out the search functionality.
+Sequelize is used in retrieving data and building out the search functionality, for example:

-### Search Functionality
 ```Books.findAll({
       where: {
         [Op.or]: [